RMLio/rmlmapper-java/README.md

 Registration of functions is done using a Turtle file, which you can find in `src/main/resources/functions.ttl`

+#### Dynamic loading

+Create a Turtle file that describe the functions that need to be included and add the jar which contains those functions.

+> Note: the java or jar-files are found relative to the cwd.
+You can change the functions.ttl path (or use multiple functions.ttl paths) using a commandline-option (`-f`).

-The snippet below for example links an fno:function to a library, provided by a jar-file (`GrelFunctions.jar`).
+For example the snippets below dynamically link an fno:Function to a library, provided by a jar-file (`CustomFunctions.jar`).
+The example links a function that parses the latitude (`50.2`) out of the following string `"POINT (50.2 5.3)"`.

+ `functions.ttl` contains the description of the function in Turtle:
 ```turtle
 @prefix dcterms: <http://purl.org/dc/terms/> .
 @prefix doap:    <http://usefulinc.com/ns/doap#> .